carpentries-incubator/reproducible-publications-quarto/_episodes/01-introduction.md

 ### It is designed to make it easy to write and reuse code

-As soon as you create a new script, the windows within your RStudio session adjust automatically so you can see both your script and the results in your console when you run your syntax.
+As soon as you create a new script, the windows/panes within your RStudio session adjust automatically so you can see both your script and the results in your console when you run your syntax.
 It also offers the ability to call up potential syntax options while you are writing just by using the tab key.

 ### Makes it convenient to view and interact with the objects stored in your environment